 Manage and Edit New Submissions

-You were notified that there's a new submission for your invitation.
-You logged in to Site Central, clicked on the Content 2.0 Library button and scrolled down to the invitation you want to manage.
-You then clicked on the text link that indicated that you have submissions to approve.
-That brought you to either a page with a list of new submissions, or directly to the tool page if there was only one new submission.
+That brought you to either a page with a list of new submissions, or directly to the approval tool page if there was only one new submission.

-The first step, before either editing or managing this new submission, is to read it.
+The first step, before either editing or managing any new submission, is to read it.
 Read it at least twice, once for a sense of the content, then for typos, grammatical errors, spam, and other problems.

 You also have the chance to preview the page to see how it will appear live on your site.

-If you receive a large number of submissions every day, you may soon become confused about which invitation a specific submission is for.
 To reduce this confusion, we add as part of the headline the name of the invitation to which a submission is attached.
-At the top of the tool page for each submission, you'll find a three-part headline similar to this...
+At the top of the edit page for each submission, you'll find a three-part headline similar to this...

 New Submission...